-The Craft of Post-Training
+The Craft of Post-Training.

 Foundation models like GPT, Claude, and Llama have become commodities—available to every organisation through APIs or open weights.
 Yet most enterprises struggle to derive lasting competitive advantage from AI.
 The missing piece is post-training: the techniques that transform generic foundation models into specialised, aligned, production-ready systems tailored to specific business needs.